Graduate Psychology Program

-The Master of Arts in Psychology—Individualized Concentration (MPIC) degree program is an individualized, nonclinical program of study, which prepares students for non-clinical careers in psychology or doctoral work.
-Information can be found on the MPIC page.
+The Master of Arts in Psychology-Individualized Concentration (MPIC) degree program is an individualized, non-clinical program of study, which prepares students for non-clinical careers in psychology (e.g., research, program evaluation) or doctoral work in experimental psychology, applied (e.g., clinical, counseling, or school) psychology, or other domains of non-clinical psychology.
+Information can found on the MPIC section of this catalog.

 AULA offers a post-BA Certificate in Applied Community Psychology and post-MA certificate programs in Conflict and Non-Conflict Related Trauma Psychology and LGBT Affirmative Psychology.
-Please contact the admissions office for more details about the certificate programs.
+Contact the Admissions Office for more details about the certificate programs.

 The graduate degrees in psychology combine a commitment to teaching and training in psychology with a dedication to social justice.
 This is accomplished in a program that emphasizes:

 - The Link Between Theory and Practice through Personal, Clinical and Societal Applications of Learning

 - The Highest Personal & Professional Ethical Standards